Nurse On Call Daily | Free Virtual Consultation | Text or Call : (817) 533 7676

 HydraFacial$150-$300NoneHydration, surface glow

-If you want to explore a non-surgical facelift approach, non-surgical facelift treatments that combine microneedling with other modalities can extend results further.
-Similarly, patients dealing with skin laxity often pair microneedling with PDO thread lifts for more lift alongside skin quality improvements.
+If you want to explore a non-surgical approach that combines multiple modalities, non-surgical facelift treatments that include microneedling alongside other options can extend results further.
+Patients dealing with laxity often pair microneedling with PDO thread lifts for structural lift alongside skin quality improvement.

 How to Find Good Microneedling Near You Without Overpaying

-Price alone won’t tell you whether a provider is worth it.
-Here’s how to evaluate a clinic before you book.
+Price alone will not tell you whether a provider is worth it.
+Here’s how you can evaluate a clinic before you book.

 • Who is performing the treatment?
-Ask whether it’s a nurse, nurse practitioner, physician, or aesthetician.
+Ask whether it’s a nurse, nurse practitioner, physician, or esthetician.
 Medical providers trained in aesthetics offer a higher standard of care.

 • What device do they use?
-Ask if the device is FDA-cleared and whether needle depth is adjustable.
-A provider who can’t tell you the device name is a red flag.
+Ask if it is FDA-cleared and whether needle depth is adjustable.
+A provider who can’t name the device is a red flag.

 • Is there physician oversight?
-A physician-supervised clinic has accountability that a solo aesthetician-run spa may not.
+A physician-supervised clinic has accountability that a solo esthetician-run spa may not.

 • What does the session include?
 Some providers bundle numbing, serums, and aftercare.
 Others charge separately.
 Know what you’re comparing.

-• Do they show before-and-after results?
+• Do they show real before-and-after results?
 Clinics that share real patient photos stand behind their work.

 Google reviews help, but look for specifics.
-Reviews that mention the provider by name, describe the result, and reference follow-up care are more informative than general star ratings.
+Reviews that mention the provider by name, describe the result, and reference follow-up care are more useful than generic star ratings.

 Why InjectCo Patients Choose Us for Microneedling in Texas

-InjectCo offers microneedling across eight Texas locations, including Dallas, Fort Worth, Plano, Colleyville, Argyle, Waxahachie, The Woodlands, and Austin.
+InjectCo offers microneedling across 9 Texas locations: Fort Worth, Dallas, Plano, Colleyville, Argyle, Austin, The Woodlands, Waxahachie, and Cleburne.

 InjectCo Microneedling Pricing:

-With 50,000+ patients treated across Texas, 75+ combined years of injector experience, and a perfect 5-star rating across all locations, InjectCo’s track record speaks for itself.
+With 75+ combined years of injector experience, 199+ verified 5-star reviews across the network, and 100% nurse-led care at every location, InjectCo’s track record in Texas speaks for itself.

-Book your free virtual consultation today and get a personalized plan built around your skin goals.
+Schedule your free InjectCo microneedling consultation and get a personalized treatment plan built around your skin type and goals.
+Virtual consultations available across Texas.

 Frequently Asked Questions